-- Myth 3: Keeping your site in poor quality is a smart strategy to helping you avoid the transition.
+- Myth 3: Keeping your site of poor quality is a smart strategy to help you avoid the transition.

 - In fact, in a world of rapid progression and high competition, it doesn’t make any sense to prohibit your growth—this is something Google agrees with.

 How does this impact me?
 What’s next for mobile-first indexing?

 Following a series of announcements (March 2020 & July 2020) Google told us that they plan to move all websites to mobile-first indexing as of late March 2021, but more recently, they mentioned that it could take a little longer than expected.
 The latest is that there is no deadline but Google will continue to look to combat challenges and mitigate risk for future transitions.
 Generally speaking, sites have been converted to mobile-first indexing based on “readiness” — more on that below.
 As Google is periodically moving sites over, every now and again there seems to be a wave of sites that have been converted.

 Two important dates initially were July 1, 2019 (all new domains were to be set to mobile-first by default) and the end of March 2021 (the former updated 'deadline' which proved to be no longer valid).
 As we've seen and Google has since confirmed, Google has decided to roll past any deadline they gave publicly and is now operating under loose, open-ended timeframes.
 In saying that, they are continuing to take proactive steps for all remaining sites.